uc-cdis/compose-services/README.md

 ### Setting up Google OAuth Client-Id for Fence

 Fence uses Google as an OAuth identity provider to authenticate users.
-In order for a fence to work properly, the Google+ API must be enabled for the Google Account your are creating Google API Credentials with.
+In order for Fence to work properly, the Google+ API must be enabled for the Google Account your are creating Google API Credentials with.
 To enable the Google+ API, go [the library page of the Google Developer Console](https://console.developers.google.com/apis/library) and search for Google+ API.
 Click on the card and follow the instructions to enable it.

 To set up Google API Credentials, go to [the Credentials page of the Google Developer Console](https://console.developers.google.com/apis/credentials) and click the 'Create Credentials' button.
 Follow the prompts to create a new OAuth Client ID for a Web Application.
 Add  `https://localhost/user/login/google/login/` OR `https://YOUR_REMOTE_MACHINE_DOMAIN/user/login/google/login/` to your Authorized redirect URIs in the Credentials.
 Then copy your client ID and client secret and use them to fill in the 'google_client_secret' and 'google_client_id' fields in the `Secrets/fence-config.yaml` file.

 ### Setting up Users
 To set up user privileges for the services, please edit the `Secrets/user.yaml` file, following the example format shown in the file.
-The fence container will automatically sync this file to the `fence_db` database on startup.
+Fence container will automatically sync this file to the `fence_db` database on startup.
 If you wish to update user privileges while the containers are running (without restarting the container), just edit the `Secrets/user.yaml` file and then run
 ```
 docker exec -it fence-service fence-create sync --arborist http://arborist-service --yaml user.yaml
 ```
-This command will enter the fence container to run the fence-create sync command, which will update your user privileges.
+This command will enter Fence container to run the fence-create sync command, which will update your user privileges.

 ### Start running your local gen3 Docker Compose environment
 Now that you are done with the setup, all Docker Compose features should be available.
 Here are some useful commands: